Yale-EEB723/syllabus/README.md

 ## Projects

 The class will work collaboratively on projects to assemble and annotate genomes, and then to analyze them in an evolutionary comparative context.
 Students will be leaders on subprojects within this larger collaborative framework.

+We will focus on publicly available data, but if students have their own genome data we can also analyze those.

 ## Reading